Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Best Use for Licorice Root

-Ideal for reactive skin, rosacea-prone skin, and anyone who experiences irritation from stronger brighteners.
+Ideal for reactive skin, rosacea-prone skin, and anyone irritated by stronger brighteners.

-Works well combined with other ingredients.
-Good for calming skin while brightening.
+Works well combined with other ingredients for calming and brightening together.

 How Turmeric Compares